Recovery from a right hemisphere stroke involves treatment to stop the stroke along with rehabilitation to restore the side effects that may occur.

 The best way to identify a stroke is to know the symptoms: facial drooping, weakness on half of the body, and slurred speech.
 Sometimes a piercing headache is involved, too.

-Once the patients arrives in the hospital for treatment, doctors will restore blood flow either through clot-busting drugs (for ischemic stroke) or surgery (for hemorrhagic stroke).
+Once the patients arrive in the hospital for treatment, doctors will restore blood flow either through clot-busting drugs (for ischemic stroke) or surgery (for hemorrhagic stroke).

 After treatment, the road to recovery begins.
 Patients must work to overcome the side effects created by the impact of the stroke.